 Intermediary and Counterparty Risk.
 Futures agreements, and other forms of derivatives, as well as fixed income instruments, involve intermediaries or counterparties and therefore subject the Fund to the risk that an intermediary or counterparty could default on its obligations under an agreement, either through the intermediary's or counterparty's bankruptcy or general failure to perform its obligations.
 In the event of default, the Fund may not be able to recover its assets.
 Moreover, even if the Fund is able to recover some or all of its assets, such recovery could involve lengthy delays.
 During any such period, the Fund may have difficulty determining the value of its investments associated with the intermediary or counterparty, which in turn could result in the overstatement or understatement of the Fund's NAV.
 This may negatively affect the Fund's share price and may cause the Fund's shares to trade at a premium or discount to NAV.
 Contractual provisions and applicable law may prevent or delay the Fund from exercising its rights to terminate an investment or transaction with a financial institution experiencing financial difficulties, or to realize on collateral (i.e., access the collateral in the event of a counterparty's default).
 Further, another institution may be substituted for the struggling financial institution without the consent of the Fund.
-For exchange-traded derivatives, including the Fund's investments in futures contracts, an FCM serves as the intermediary to the Fund (the FCM, in turn, serves as an intermediary to the applicable clearing organization).
-In such cases, the Fund faces the risk that the FCM would default on its obligations, including the FCM's obligation to return margin posted by the Fund.
-If any intermediary or counterparty to the Fund becomes bankrupt or otherwise fails to perform its obligations due to financial difficulties, the Fund may experience significant delays in obtaining any recovery in a bankruptcy or other reorganization proceeding.
+For exchange-traded derivatives, including the Fund's investments in futures contracts, an FCM serves as the intermediary to the applicable clearing organization).
+In such cases, the Fund faces the risk that the FCM would default on its obligations, including the FCM's obligations due to financial difficulties, the Fund may experience significant delays in obtaining any recovery in a bankruptcy or other reorganization proceeding.